 Objectives of the master's program and purpose of the examination

-As a consecutive degree from the Faculty of Physics and Astronomy at the Julius Maximilians University in Würzburg, the Master’s degree in Physics International is offered with the professional qualification Master of Science.
+As a consecutive course at the Faculty of Physics and Astronomy at the Julius Maximilians University in Würzburg, the Master’s degree in Quantum Engineering is offered with the professional qualification Master of Science.
 The course is basically designed in English.
 The majority of the modules are therefore offered in English.
-The Master of Science degree prepares students for scientific activities in the field of physics and for a doctorate in Dr. rer. nat. in front.
+The Master of Science degree prepares students for scientific activities in the field of nanostructure technology and for a doctorate in Dr. rer. nat. in front.

-The aim of the training is to provide students with in-depth knowledge of scientific work in the research and application of physics and its basic content.
-Through the training and education of analytical thinking, the student should acquire the ability to later familiarize himself with the diverse areas of work that have been entrusted to him, and in particular to independently apply the basic knowledge already acquired from the bachelor's degree in a consecutive bachelor's master's degree program and to apply it to new ones Assign tasks.
+The aim of the training is to provide students with in-depth knowledge of scientific work in the research and application of the nanosciences and its substantive foundations.
+Through the training and education of analytical thinking, the student should acquire the ability to later familiarize himself with the diverse areas of work that have been entrusted to him and, in particular, to independently apply the basic knowledge already acquired from the bachelor's degree in a consecutive master's degree and to tackle new tasks transfer.

-The master's thesis is intended to show the students that they can work independently on an experimental or theoretical task that is limited in terms of subject and time, using known methods and scientific criteria.
-The examination enables students to acquire an internationally comparable degree in the field of physics and, as part of a consecutive Bachelor and Master study program, represents the professional qualification to prepare for work in research and development.
+The master's thesis is intended to show the students that they are able to work independently on a scientific or technical task that is limited in terms of time and subject matter according to known procedures and scientific criteria.
+The examination enables students to acquire an internationally comparable degree in the field of nanosciences and, as part of a consecutive Bachelor and Master study program, represents the professional qualification to prepare for work in research and development.